Frequently Asked Questions

 The regular school day begins at 8:30a.m. and ends at 3:45 p.m.

-The 6th-12th grades will be available during the 2013-14 school year, when the phase-in of grades will be completed.
+The 6th-12th grades will be available during the 2014-15 school year.
 The school opened in 2008-09 with the 6th and 7th grades and has added a grade each year.

 What kinds of electives are offered?